spectrocloud/librarium/packages/docs/content/17-glossary-all.md

 ## Private Pack Registry

 Palette provides extensibility by providing a way for users to define [packs](#pack) for integrations beyond the ones provided by default in Palette's public pack registry.
-These user-defined packs need to be hosted in a private registry which users can bring up in their environment using Palette's pack registry software.
+These user-defined packs need to be hosted in a private registry, which users can bring up in their environment using Palette's pack registry software.

 ## Helm Charts